-A student may anonymously report an alleged incident of bullying by going to www.clyde.esc14.net.
+A student may anonymously report an alleged incident of bullying by filling out the online form provided at www.clydeisd.org.

 The administration will investigate any allegations of bullying and related misconduct.
 The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.